update 2022-10-30:

 A few days ago i decided to look into some new webservers that i stumble over from time to time, basically just to check out what they are about.

-Namely, there were traefik and caddy.
+Namely, there were traefik

 And while traefik seems to be more like an “automagic” load balancer for kubernetes and other container management systems (which is currently not that interesting for me), caddy is more like a webserver for the letsencrypt-age: